-• Since a river usually carries debris and sediments in excess during flood conditions, a study of the effect of debris and sediments on scour depth should be emphasized.
+- Since a river usually carries debris and sediments in excess during flood conditions, a study of the effect of debris and sediments on scour depth should be emphasized.
 It might be established that sediments from flow could settle around bridge piers reducing scour depth.
-But that should not be concurred upon without factual data and proofs.

-• What is common in the literature is the description of flow mechanism causing local scour at a plain pier.
-Some new techniques in designing bridge piers should be adopted that could reduce turbulence and resulting scouring effect.
+But that should not be concurred upon without factual data and proofs. - What is common in the literature is the description of flow mechanism causing local scour at a plain pier.
+Some new techniques in designing of bridge pier should be adopted that could reduce turbulence and resulting scouring effect.
 River bed around pier foundation could be stabilized by using physical, chemical or mechanical means.
 A precise research in this context should be carried on to evaluate results for adopting counter-measures to reduce scouring effect.

-• This study on local scour at a bridge pier has been confined to cohesionless material and clear-water flow conditions.
-Since local scour other than under a clear-water scour condition is possible at a bridge pier, it could be useful if a live-bed scour condition could have been studied.
-Also, since a bridge pier can be located on a soil other than cohesionless soil, studying the performance of a collar as well as the temporal development of scour in a cohesive soil will give valuable clues to the behaviour of a collar under this circumstance.
+- This study on local scour at a bridge pier has been confined to cohesion-less material and clear-water flow conditions.
+Since local scour other than under a clear-water scour condition is possible at a bridge pier, it could be useful if a live-bed scour condition was studied.
+Also, since a bridge pier can be located on a soil other than cohesion-less soil, studying the performance of a collar as well as the temporal development of scour in a cohesive soil will give valuable clues to the behaviour of a collar under this circumstance. - Run the same simulation for different shapes of piers for instance square, elliptical, hexagonal, slotted bar and compare the outcomes with the results of the experiment carried out with a physical model.
+The comparative study will lead to the conclusion for selecting the appropriate bridge pier which will tend to reduce the scouring effect around the pier.